robhutters/app/README.md

 I try to tackle two bugs a day if there are any reported.

 I do not work more than four hours a day because productivity plummets beyond that window.
 I can think about the project while doing other life stuff.
 That's how it should be for everyone.

+# Hosted on Netlify

+I have 3 branches, testing, staging, and production.
+Each branch gets its own deploy on Netlify with their own unique URL.